rnapier/cocoaphony-blog/source/_posts/2024-05-04-anycodingkey.md

 This is my absolute favorite custom type and I use it all the time.
 This is its most minimal form, and the way you’ll see it pretty often in the wild.
 Lots of people have invented this under different names.

-The form I use is a little more complicated.
+The form I use is a [little more fancy](https://github.com/rnapier/advanced-codable/blob/26a4b09c7647b169289512aa877f7e118b6442cc/Codable.playground/Pages/Defaulting.xcplaygroundpage/Contents.swift#L19-L35).
 It supports Int keys, and most importantly it conforms to ExpressibleByStringLiteral so that I can use quoted strings as keys.
 But at its heart, it’s just this, a coding key that can wrap any String and so can be the key of any JSON object.

 Why do I love this struct so much?
 Well, for one, it gets rid of the need for defining CodingKeys.